Building a Lean Development Environment on Arch Linux

-Development environments often accumulate bloat over time—hidden services consuming resources, background processes you didn’t authorize, and update mechanisms that interrupt workflow at the worst possible moments.
+Development environments often accumulate bloat over time.
+Hidden services consume resources, background processes you didn’t authorize run constantly, and update mechanisms interrupt workflow at the worst possible moments.
 After years of managing enterprise systems and implementing automation solutions, I found that traditional distributions introduced unnecessary complexity that directly impacted development efficiency.

 The problem became clear when I noticed development machines taking 30+ seconds to boot, consuming gigabytes of RAM before opening a single application, and running dozens of services irrelevant to actual development work.
 The solution: a lean, transparent system where every component serves a clear purpose.